fcangialosi/ting/README.md

 By default, it will choose 4 random valid exit nodes from the scrape_exits list.

 More advanced command line options specifying nodes and other parameters to come.

+To compile the writeup, run:
+	pdflatex writeup.tex
+	bibtex writeup
+	pdflatex writeup.tex
+	pdflatex writeup.tex

+The resulting article will be stored in writeup.pdf.